dan-t/cabal-cargs/README.md

 Example: Cabal and Sandbox aware Hdevtools
 ==========================================

-If you want to call `hdevtools check` for a source of a cabalized project and would like to consider all compiler relevant arguments in the cabal file - like `hs-source-dirs`, `ghc-options`, `cpp-options` ... - and also the `cabal sandbox`, the you could just use `cabal-cargs` the following way:
+If you want to call `hdevtools check` for a source file of a cabalized project and would like to consider all compiler relevant arguments in the cabal file - like `hs-source-dirs`, `ghc-options`, `cpp-options` ... - and also the `cabal sandbox`, the you could just use `cabal-cargs` the following way: